Soda-City-PoGo/grafana/README.md

 login: admin
 password:admin

-Then Grafana will ask you to change password, and after that you’ll get inside!
-Congrats!
+Then Grafana will ask you to change password, Congrats! now you need to give it some mysql queries and make some widgets! :)